You need to ask permission to reproduce a work if:

 Course packs, Virtual Campus, or classroom use: If a permission is required for use in a print course pack, on the Virtual Campus, or in the classroom, visit the Instructors section.
 This page details the process for requests other than for use in a print course pack, on the Virtual Campus, or in the classroom.

-Article-based theses: If you wish to include in your thesis an article you have published or submitted for publication, visit the Students section.
+Article-based theses: If you wish to include in your thesis an article you have published or submitted for publication, visit the Writing a Thesis section.

 Obtaining permission directly from a publisher's website